magento/architecture/design-documents/graph-ql/coverage/catalog/configurable-options-selection.md

 `ConfigurableOptionsSelectionMetadata` type can be extended to support additional use cases, which are not currently supported by Magento like:
  - Price range for the variants based on configurable options selection
  - Low stock notification based on configurable options selection

+### Long term vision

+In the future all option types will be unified to support additional use cases like conflicting custom options, or price range based on custom + configurable options selection.
+The new query will be introduced on the top level, and current solution being specific to configurable options only will be deprecated.